Wall Street eyes low rates, earnings after Brexit rout

 S&P 500 companies on average are expected to report a 3.9 percent decline in second-quarter earnings from the same quarter a year ago and a 2.3 percent increase in September-quarter earnings, according to Thomson Reuters data.
 However, estimates for multinationals could be cut due to the Brexit vote.

-Reporting by Noel Randewich in San Francisco and Caroline Valetkevitch in New York; additional reporting in New York by Marcus Howard, Lewis Krauskopf, Edward Krudy, Trevor Hunnicutt and Rodrigo Campos; editing by Linda Stern and Dan Grebler
+Reporting by Noel Randewich in San Francisco and Caroline Valetkevitch in New York; additional reporting in New York by Marcus Howard, Lewis Krauskopf and Rodrigo Campos; editing by Linda Stern and Dan Grebler